brianseg014/domainpy/README.md

-# Domainpy - A library for DDD, ES, CQRS and microservices
+# Domainpy - A library for DDD, ES and CQRS

+Domain driver disign, event sourcing and command-query reposability segregation

 ## Install